UNC-Libraries/box-c/integration/README.md

 go to:

 * Run > Edit Configurations
-* Click the "+" button in the left left
+* Click the "+" button in the top left and select "Maven" from the drop down.
 * In the commandline field, enter a command like: `-Dit.test=CollectionsEndpointIT verify` where CollectionsEndpointIT is the name of the test you want to run.
 * Set the "Working Directory" to the path to the integration module within your boxc project.
 * Give a name to the test, such as "CollectionsEndpointIT verify", then click "Okay"
 * The test can then be executed using "Run > Run...", or the test running dropdown menu in the top menu bar.

+## Running the tests in the terminal
+You will first need to build the project, which can be done using the following:
+`mvn clean package -DskipTests`

+Then to run all of the tests in the integration module, use:
+`mvn verify -pl integration`
+Or to run an individual test, use:
+`mvn -Dit.test=CollectionsEndpointIT verify -pl integration`

 ## Creating New Web App Tests
 ### How to set up